6a8i/cond-sys/README.md

  - Postgres as the database.

 This project is made as simple as possible e has only the data access in a separete layer, so every one can easily change de database using entity code first.

+## Modules
+The modules included in this project are:
+ -